Emphasis Mine In Bible Verses

 Part II.
 The General Impossibility Of Open Theism

 The idea that God does not know everything that will occur in the future flatly contradicts what the Bible says about the foreknowledge of God.
-Although the actual word is not used, the first few verses of Psalm 139 are a very clear account of God's omniscience.
+The first few verses of Psalm 139 are a very clear account of God's omniscience.

 O Lord, You have searched me and known me.
 You know when I sit down and when I rise up; You understand my thought from afar.
 You scrutinize my path and my lying down, and are intimately acquainted with all my ways.
 Even before there is a word on my tongue, Behold, O Lord, You know it all.
 (Psalms 139:1-4 NASB) Emphasis Added